 Vitamin D

-The “Sunshine Vitamin” is well-known to be an essential nutrient for healthy bones and teeth, but it is also one of the crucial vitamins for digestive health, since it improves and maintains a rich gut flora.
+The “Sunshine Vitamin” is not only an essential nutrient for healthy bones and teeth, but it is also one of the crucial vitamins for digestive health, since it improves and maintains a rich gut flora.
 Studies also indicate that Vitamin D supplementation could decrease the risk of colon cancer.

 Studies show that a deficiency in Vitamin D can trigger autoimmune disorders since this alters the gut microbiome and the intestinal epithelial barrier.
 IBS (Irritable Bowel Syndrome) and Crohn’s Disease are disorders that often occur in individuals with low Vitamin-D levels.